 - Durable construction that’s long-lasting even after many extreme sessions

 - Great 360 lug design that works well in conjunction with its low profile

 - Excellent responsiveness thanks to firm but comfortable midsole

 - A lightweight trail shoe that protects the foot on tenacious trails

+The seamless bonded upper reduces irritation and provides great protection while running outdoors, while the foot remains secure within the foot chamber after lace-up thanks to the grip of its midsole and heel cup.
+Although some runners may find the rocker construction that promotes natural stride slightly constricting, overall this feature helps transitions and is yet another element that allows for a smooth ride.
 For runners that are serious about hitting the trail and needing as much dynamic traction possible to negotiate the rough and tumble terrain that goes with running through nature, or for long-distance runners looking for traction that will give them the upper hand in races and a trainer that will continue to perform mile after mile, there are few as tenacious or dynamic as the Scott Supertrac RC.